 Find me on

 Today I have a very unique post for you all!
-The other week, I created a wedding guest enjoyment survey and sent it out into the world.
+I created a wedding guest enjoyment survey and sent it into the world.
 Coming from a statistics background under my graduate political science degree, nothing makes me happier than numbers and data.

 Although my collection methods don’t exactly feature random sampling or heavy demographic control questions, this survey with 32 respondents should, nonetheless, provide valuable insight for brides and vendors.
 Read on for the results.